 Wayanad got a place in the map of India on 1st November 1980 after it was established as the 12th district in Kerala.
 Earlier, the place was known as Mayakshetra that means “Maya’s Land”.
 Mayakshetra came to be known as Mayanad that thereafter, became Wayanad.

 Edakkal Caves, Meenmutty Falls and Pookot Lake are a few of the best places to visit in Wayanad.

-Wayanad stands on the majestic Western Ghats that are awe-inspiring especially during the monsoons.
+Wayanad stands on the majestic Western Ghats that are awe-inspiring, especially, during the monsoons.
 The rains wash away the dust from the leaves giving the entire place an ethereal quality.
-The Ghats remind one of a large sparkling emerald.
-You can weave your own fairy-tale around the place!
+The ghats appears as a large sparkling emerald.
+You can weave your own fairy tale around the place!

 The place has been a witness to the invasion carried out by Hyder Ali in the eighteenth century.
 Later, the place was ruled by the royal family of Kottayam.
 Then the place was ruled by the British for over 100 years.
 It was during the rule of the British that tea and coffee plantations were started in Wayanad.

 The British also built roads in and around Wayanad to make it easily accessible.
 This helped bring in a large influx of settlers to the town.
 Wayanad proved to be a dream come true for the people who had come to the place looking for new and better opportunities.

 The Hidden Treasures Of Wayanad